 After taking a French module this year with my studies, it became more and more imperative for me that I went to France.

-I’ve always had a love French and I’ve visited France many times over the years growing up.
+I’ve always had a love for the French language and I’ve visited France many times over the years growing up.

 This time however was extremely different because it was my first time travelling SOLO!

 After meeting some amazing people at uni who travel regularly on their own, I thought “Why can’t I do the same?!”.

 As if by chance, I stumbled across the Nice Jazz Festival website, immediately fell in love, booked my tickets, flights and accommodation and waited for the day of my departure.

 By the time Monday the 17th arrived, I was nervous but my excitement overided my nerves; I just couldn’t wait to get away!